 Modules in year one of the programme provide a broad introduction to the two subject areas and disciplines via a series of mandatory modules.
-This includes an introduction to foundational criminological theories, thinking, and debates, an introduction to key social policy issues and debates, as well as an introduction to foundational sociological thinking.
+This includes an introduction to foundational criminological theories, thinking, and debates, an introduction to foundational sociological thinking, as well as introduction to key social policy issues and debates.
 Year one also involves the development of key academic study skills, and an introduction to social science research methods.